arangodb/docs/3.9/aql/execution-and-performance-optimizer.md

   As a consequence, an *EnumerateCollectionNode* was replaced with an *IndexNode* in the plan.

-Some rules are applied a second time at a different optimization stage.
-These rules show in plans with an appended `-2` to their name.

 The following optimizer rules may appear in the `rules` attribute of **cluster** plans: